LSSTDESC/snmachine/CONTRIBUTING.md

 2. Create a branch from `dev` on your fork with the convention of: `issue/<issue-number>/one-or-two-word-token-description-of-issue`
 	- If you are working on a `[FEATURE]`, please branch from `dev` with the convention of: `feauture/<issue-number>/one-or-two-word-token-description-of-issue`, this is to allow for issues to be raised on specific features also, which would then have the convention of:
-	    `feature/<original-issue-number>/issue/<new-issue-number>/short-description`(where issues on a particular feautre would be branched from the feature-branch in question)
+	    `feature/<original-issue-number>/issue/<new-issue-number>/short-description`(where issues on a particular feature would be branched from the feature-branch in question)

 3. Make changes, add code etc and open a PR